joel4848/Joel4848s-Randomat-Pack/README.md

 - [No strafing](#No-strafing) - 'A' and 'D' keys are disabled
 - [R-Tex Vision](#R-Tex-Vision) - Your vision is now based on YOUR movement
 - [The Heir Apparent(ly)](#The-Heir-Apparent(ly)) - Vote to deputise someone, but beware: non-innocents become something else...
+- [Whose line is it anyway?](#Whose-line-is-it-anyway?) - Shows where other players are looking, and warns you if it's at you!
 - [YOU made this personal](#YOU-made-this-personal) - RDMd teammates return as active Vindicators.
 Friendly fire = hostile consequences!
 - [You MUST jump twice.](#You-MUST-jump-twice.) - Explodes players who DON'T use their double jumps!